You can obtain a licence to install and operate gaming machines in:

 Individuals under 18 are not allowed in gambling arcades and may not play on gaming machines in restaurants.

-Deregistration of gambling premises
+Deregistration of gambling premises with gaming machines

 You must submit an application to the Danish Gambling Authority if you want to make changes to e.g.: